 In May 1846 Louis-Napoléon escaped by disguising himself in the clothes of a mason named Badinguet, who was working at the fortress.
 Montholon claimed to know nothing about the plot.
 As there no longer seemed to be any reason to confine him, he was released.
 He and his new family retired to Saint-Germain-en-Laye.
 In 1849, Montholon married Caroline, enabled by Albine’s death in March 1848.

 After the overthrow of King Louis Philippe in the French revolution of February 1848, Montholon offered his service to the new French Republic.
-He proclaimed his democratic principles and supported Louis-Napoléon’s election to the presidency that December.
+He proclaimed his belief in democratic principles and supported Louis-Napoléon’s election to the presidency that December.
 In 1849, Montholon was elected to the legislative assembly as a deputy of the Charante-Inférieure.
 He continued to be short of funds and did not hesitate to ask Louis-Napoléon for assistance.
 The latter – who seized dictatorial powers in December 1851 – finally gave him a gift of 50,000 francs in 1852.
 Charles de Montholon died in Paris on August 21, 1853 at the age of 70.
 Although his children requested his interment at the Invalides (an honour paid to General Bertrand), the request was denied.
 Montholon was buried in the family cemetery at Bouray-sur-Juine in northern France.